SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

     - A graph is bipartite if and only if it is 2-colorable, (i.e. its chromatic number is less than or equal to 2).
     - All trees are bipartite.

+- Note that, In any Tree:
+    - The depth of node u is means there are dep_u nodes on the path (ROOT -> u)
+    - The size of the subtree rooted on node u means that there are siz_u nodes v that u is on the path (ROOT -> v)

+-  In many Problems of Graphs/ Trees, If we are asked to choose some number of nodes (say k) such that a given quantity (say Q) is Minimised/Maximised/similar.., One approach for solving those type of Qs is performing a BFS/DFS on the given Graph/ Tree and evaluating & storing some value ( that helps in evaluating Q ) using DYNAMIC PROGRAMMING during traversal.
+After that, we just perform relevant operations on the stored values & select the nodes appropriately.
+[Example](https://codeforces.com/problemset/problem/1336/A)

 Binary Trees:
 - The AVERAGE space Complexity of PreOrder, PostOrder, InOrder Traversal in O(h) not O(n) for both Recursive/Iterative. where h = O(logn),